Entries linking to ammo

 1620s, "military stores and provisions," from French soldiers' faulty separation of French la munition, as if *l'amunition; from Latin munitionem (nominative munitio) "a fortifying" (see munition).

 The mistake in the word perhaps was by influence of French a(d)monition "warning."
-The error was corrected in French (Modern French munition), but retained in English, with spelling conformed to words in Latin.
-At first meaning all military supplies in general, in modern use only material used in the discharge of firearms and ordnance.
+The error was corrected in French (Modern French munition), but retained in English, with the unetymological double -m- spelling to conform to words in Latin.
+At first it meant all military supplies in general; in modern use it means only material used in the discharge of firearms and ordnance.

 fifteenth letter of the alphabet, from a character that in Phoenician was called 'ain (literally "eye") and represented "a very peculiar and to us unpronounceable guttural" [Century Dictionary].
 The Greeks also lacked the sound, so when they adopted the Phoenician letters they arbitrarily changed O's value to a vowel.
 (Thus there is no grounds for the belief that the form of the letter represents the shape of the mouth in pronouncing it.)
 The Greeks later added a special character for "long" O (omega), and the original became "little o" (omicron).

 In Middle English and later colloquial use, o or o' can be an abbreviation of on or of, and is still literary in some words (o'clock, Jack-o'-lantern, tam-o'-shanter, cat-o'-nine-tails, will-o'-the-wisp, etc.).

 O' the common prefix in Irish surnames is from Irish ó, ua (Old Irish au, ui) "descendant."